 The first fully synthetic fibre, nylon, is a man-made fibre.
 Back in 1931, it was made purely from coal, water, and air.
 It did not use raw materials from animals and plants.
-Properties of nylon are:
+The properties of nylon are:

-- Nylon is light, strong – stronger than a strand of steel of comparative thickness
+- Nylon is light and strong – stronger than a strand of steel of comparative thickness

 - Nylon has elastic and lustrous properties

 19. Give the important uses of nylon.

 Nylon is used in ropes, tents, bags, curtains, parachute ropes, socks and ropes for rock climbing.

 20. What is polyester?
 Name a popular polyester.